 3. Persons advocating goods or services will self-identify and provide a full disclosure that they are, or plan to be, providers of the goods or services that are potentially marketable to EE programs.

-Conflicts of interest will be discouraged through open meetings and transparent communications.
+Conflicts of interest will be minimized by establishing open meetings and transparent communications.

 Allow full public participation in meetings by providing reasonable notice and accessibility.
 Notify parties on the R.13-11-005 service list and post on the internet.